quiltdata/quilt/docs/advanced-features/private-endpoint-access.md

   - AWS PrivateLink for Amazon S3
   - Interface Endpoint overview

-> Keeping traffic on provuate networks will incur Transit Gateway, inter-VPC, and Interface Endpoint charges
+> Keeping traffic on private networks will incur Transit Gateway, inter-VPC, and Interface Endpoint charges
 > DNS of the VPN clients must assign AWS global and regional S3 service names to the Interface Endpoint IP addresses